-Deborah (Deb) Elam, is a visionary senior executive and one of the country’s foremost experts in Diversity.
+Deborah (Deb) Grant, is a visionary senior executive and one of the country’s foremost experts in Diversity.
 She is the President and CEO of Corporate Playbook™, a company that provides leaders with strategic direction to elevate diversity, inclusion, philanthropy, and culture in the workplace.

 Deb was GE’s first-ever black female corporate officer.
 Her role as Global Chief Diversity Officer placed her in the top 185 of 300,000 employees.
 In Deb’s decorated thirty-year career at General Electric (GE), she led GE’s philanthropic efforts through the GE Foundation’s $130M budget and GE Volunteers, to tackle some of the world’s most critical challenges across health, education and skill attainment.